Going Across - Definition, Meaning & Synonyms

 We cross galaxies. timelines. civilizations.

 Welcome to the Going Across Universe — a space sci-fi saga that stretches across stars, secrets, and species.
+All things SPACE x SCI-FI x ALIENS.

 Whether you're here looking for the definition of “Going Across,” or just casually surfing the stars… you’re exactly where you’re meant to be.